J-DubApps/Blog/content/posts/hello-world.md

   text-overflow: ellipsis;
 }

 Hello.
 My name is Julian West.
-I just started a blog.<br /> <br />
+I just started a blog.<br />

 I don’t really have a plan.
 Just following my interests and making observations, seeing where it takes me.
-For now, I’ll leave you with a deep comment on the state of the Personal Blog:<br /> <br />
+For now, I’ll leave you with a deep comment on the state of the Personal Blog:<br />

 >“Blogging is not writing.
-It’s just graffiti with punctuation.”<br /> <br />
+It’s just graffiti with punctuation.”<br />

 Dr. Ian Sussman (Elliot Gould) — Contagion<br /> <br />